shaka-project/shaka-project.github.io/maintenance/shaka-player.md

    to receive fixes until CAF upgrades to a newer Shaka Player release by default
    - _As of June, 2022, this is currently v3.2._
+   - _Cherry-picking for any CAF-specific branch is the responsibility of the team at Google, rather than non-Google maintainers._

 In addition to LTS branches, the most recent two branches will always receive fixes.
 If the most recent release branch is v4.1, the most recent two branches